prajwalmali/AutoWhatsApp/README.md

 # Installation

 [Windows](https://github.com/topics/windows) : Press Win + X key and open Command Prompt and paste the codes given below one by one.
+(First You need to install Python)

 [Linux](https://github.com/topics/linux) : Do I need to tell You ???